-The dsPIC® DSC devices contain a software stack.
-W15 is the dedicated software Stack Pointer, and will be automatically modified by exception processing and subroutine calls and returns.
+The dsPIC® Digital Signal Controllers contain a software stack.
+W15 is the dedicated software Stack Pointer (SP) and is automatically modified by exception processing and subroutine calls and returns.
 However, W15 can be referenced by any instruction in the same manner as all other W registers.
 This simplifies the reading, writing and manipulation of the Stack Pointer (e.g., creating stack frames).